xtophd/RHEL8-Workshop/documentation/appstream-yum.md

 10.6-1.module+el8+2469+5ecd5aae
 ~~~

-Once we've installed that, if we look at the corresponding section of dnf module list again, we will see:
+Once we've installed that, if we look at the corresponding section of yum module list again, we will see:

 ~~~
 postgresql           10 [d][e]   client, server [d]          PostgreSQL server and client module